 There are no artificial dyes, preservatives, or scents in this DIY body spray.
 So if you have sensitivities to certain chemicals you can avoid them with this recipe.

 If you would like to create your own body spray with just a few natural ingredients, this article will show you how.
 It’s easy, quick, and uses only naturally derived ingredients!
 All you need is a clean spray bottle, witch hazel, and the essential oils of your choice.

-Make Your Own Custom Blend DIY Body Spray
+Customize Your DIY Body Spray

 Since you are creating your body spray from basic ingredients, you can choose exactly what you like!
 Use essential oils that have a floral, herbal, or citrus scent.
 This is a purely personal preference.
 If you already have a variety of essential oils, you may create several different blends to fit your needs.

 Floral essential oils may be overpowering in perfumes and artificial concoctions.
 However, when creating your own body spray you control the intensity of floral notes.
 Try the following essential oils for a more feminine scent:

 - Clary sage

 Essential oils with a strong herbal note may be blended with floral and citrus scents according to your preference.
 For a more masculine body spray, consider a blend of these herbal scents.
 Try the following essential oils for an herbal body spray: